dojo/docs/quickstart/data/usingdatastores/pagination.rst

     }
   };

-  //Connect this function to the onClick event of the 'next' button
+  // Connect this function to the onClick event of the 'next' button
-  //Done through dojo.connect() generally.
+  // Done through dojo.connect() generally.

-  //Define a function will be connected to a 'previous' button. var onPrevious = function(){
+  // Define a function will be connected to a 'previous' button. var onPrevious = function(){
     if (request.start > 0){
       request.start -= pageSize;